-I have a basic philosophy that everything lasts three days in the fridge so I tend to prep on Sundays and Wednesdays to avoid having to spend too long prepping at each time – the trick is to be organised and then get fast and efficient and streamlined so that you can be doing this at the same time as making dinner (barely any extra washing up!)
+I have a basic philosophy that everything lasts three days in the fridge so I tend to prep on Sundays and Wednesdays to avoid having to spend too long prepping in the kitchen each time – the trick is to be organised and then get fast and efficient and streamlined so that you can be doing this at the same time as making dinner (barely any extra washing up!)

 I often tell clients that meal prep might feel arduous at first but in time it can become just a part of your routine – kind of like washing your face and brushing your hair and your teeth (if you weren’t doing these things and someone told you that you needed to do these things twice a day you would feel really overwhelmed but because you naturally build them into your routine, you do it without thinking out it – that’s how food prep can be!!)

 When Monday morning rolls around, it feels AMAZING to know that you breakfast and work lunch is sorted – starts your week on top!

 So basically I get work breakfasts organised first (everything for three days worth): I make chia puddings in little tubs or just pop natural yogurt with a couple of tablespoons of chia seeds and LSA in a container and mix and then top with frozen raspberries – both ready to grab and take to work or eat at home in the morning.
 Alternately you can put a couple of boiled eggs in a wrap with some spinach and a spicy relish and wrap them in baking paper, ready to toast in a sandwich press at work or home.